Confident Neural Network Regression with Bootstrapped Deep Ensembles: Bootstrapped Deep Ensembles

 To explain how we do this, we examine the problem from a loss landscape perspective, as sketched in \cref{fig: losslandscape}.
-The random training causes the networks to end up in different local minima, while different targets cause the loss landscape to deform.
-Starting from a later point in the training cycle - as opposed to starting at initialisation - is much more likely to cause the retrained network to end up in the deformed version of the \textit{same} local minimum, thus eliminating training variability.
-In order to estimate $\sigma^{2}_{\text{d}}(\bm{x})$, we therefore propose the following procedure.
-During the training of the original ensemble members, we save a copy of the state of the network after $\round{N_{e}\cdot (1-r)}$ epochs, where $N_{e}$ is total amount of training epochs and $r \in [0, 1]$ is the retraining fraction.
-We then repeat the final $r\cdot N_{e}$ epochs, starting from the saved state with new targets that are simulated from a $\mathcal{N}(\hat{f}_{i}(\bm{x}),\hat{\sigma}_{i}^{2}(\bm{x}))$ distribution.
-We denote this retrained network with $\hat{\hat{f}}_{i}(\bm{x})$.
+The random optimization causes the networks to end up in different local minima, while different targets cause the loss landscape to deform.
+Starting from a later point in the training cycle - as opposed to starting at initialisation - is much more likely to cause the retrained network to end up in the deformed version of the \textit{same} local minimum, thus eliminating optimization variability.